mzonov/Android-Interview-Questions/README.md

   Unlike transformations on collections, intermediate transformations on sequences are not inline functions — inline functions cannot be stored and sequences need to store them.

-  Image illustrated principle differences between **collections** and **sequences**: https://typealias.com/img/guides/sequences-illustrated-guide/order-of-operations.png
+  Image illustrated principle difference between **collections** and **sequences**: https://typealias.com/img/guides/sequences-illustrated-guide/order-of-operations.png

   </details>
 * What’s the difference between nested and inner classes?